TIBHannover/ckanext-Semantic-Media-Wiki/README.md

 # ckanext-Semantic-Media-Wiki

-This CKAN extension includes `media_wiki` plugin that aim to able users to link machines on semantic media wiki to resources/datasets in CKAN.
+This CKAN extension includes `semantic_media_wiki` plugin that aim to able users to link machines on semantic media wiki to resources/datasets in CKAN.